cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/M2_README.md

 # Environment Setup (Part of README)  - Brian and Connor
 Include DEFCON presentaion and notes somewhere
  > #### Ruberic
+  > - [ ] C Documentation is clear and concise, but provides sufficient detail to understand the basic setup details.
+  > - [ ] C Installation instructions work as expected and correctly setup needed tooling/environments.
-  > - [ ] Documentation is clear and concise, but provides sufficient detail to understand the basic setup details.
+  > - [ ] B Documentation is clear and concise, but provides sufficient detail to understand the basic setup details.
-  > - [ ] Installation instructions work as expected and correctly setup needed tooling/environments.
+  > - [ ] B Installation instructions work as expected and correctly setup needed tooling/environments.

 # Project Realization  - Sheryl
 ## This submission is a seperate .md doc called M2ProjectRealization.md (Forthcoming)